websights

 With the results of your simulation, you can easily produce pump efficiency curves.

 With CFD, it is much simpler and faster to try to find the most efficient design based on the best scenario at a specific speed.
-Simulating designs allows for fluid flow analysis without the need for physical prototyping, which can consume both time and costs.
+Simulating designs allows for fluid flow analysis without the need for physical prototyping, which can consume both time and cost.

 Simulation Setup